SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 3. Select Complete.

-If the verdict entered was “All content present, continue to approval”, the binder lifecycle state becomes In Approval, and an Approve PSMF task is assigned to the selected approvers.
-The system will select the latest steady state version of each document within the binder for this approval.
+If the verdict entered was Continue to approval, Vault updates the PSMF Binder lifecycle state to In Approval, and assigns an Approve PSMF task to the selected approvers.
+Vault selects the latest steady state version of each document within the PSMF Binder for this approval.

 Approve the PSMF Binder

-1. From within the document or on the My Tasks page, click Complete.
+1. From within the PSMF Binder or on the My Tasks page, select Complete.

 • Rejected, back to Draft

-If the verdict entered was "Approved", the binder lifecycle state becomes Approved.
-The system automatically generates a PDF of the full binder contents.
-To access the PDF, select the Relationships icon on the Document Panel and expand the Generated PSMF section.
+If the verdict entered was Approved, Vault updates the PSMF Binder lifecycle state to Approved.
+Vault generates a PDF of the full PSMF Binder contents, resolving all link annotations to other locations in the PSMF Binder as intra-document links.
+To access the PDF, select the Relationships icon on the Doc Info pane and expand the Generated PSMF section.

 PSMF Logbook